Greewil/version-update-helper/README.md

            [-v=<version>]           to specify your own version which also will be taken into account

     Suggests relevant version for your local project or even updates your local project's version.
+    Script can work with your project's versions from any directory of your local repository.

 ## License